laurentgautron/projet_3_MacGyver/README.txt

 List for all packages you need are in requirement.txt

-To start the game just open game.py
+To start the game just open game.py in the console